aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 requirements on these stubs.
-Since Dafny will also force us to `ensure` these requirements in our implementation this kind of specification driven development is a powerful tool in our toolbox.
+Since Dafny will also force us to `ensure` these requirements in our implementation this kind of specification-driven development is a powerful tool in our toolbox.

 Second, if we run